github/developer.github.com/content/v3/git.md

 ---
-title: Git Data | GitHub API
+title: Git data | GitHub API
 ---

-# Git Data
+# Git data

-The Git Database API gives you access to read and write raw Git objects to your Git database on GitHub and to list and update your references (branch heads and tags).
+The Git database API gives you access to read and write raw Git objects to your Git database on GitHub and to list and update your references (branch heads and tags).